Old Mysuru Election Results 2018: JD(S) maintains stranglehold in Vokkaliga belt, BJP improves show

 Follow Karnataka election results LIVE Updates here

-Surprisingly, despite the region being the home turf of Chief Minister Siddaramaiah, the Congress leader was trailing by more than 20,000 votes in Chamundeshwari constituency.
-The CM, though, was in the driver’s seat in his other seat Badami, which falls in the Mumbai Karnataka region.
-In Mandya, the epicentre of the raging Cauvery debate, JD(S) candidate M Srinivas had the foothold, with Congress’ Ravi Kumar at the second spot.
-However, the BJP may upset JD(S)’ calculations in Hassan, where the saffron party was ahead by more than 10,000 votes.
+Surprisingly, despite the region being the home turf of Chief Minister Siddaramaiah, the Congress leader lost by 36, 042 votes in Chamundeshwari constituency.
+The CM, though, won in his other seat Badami, which falls in the Mumbai Karnataka region and was pitted against BJP strongman Sreelamulu.
+In Mandya, the epicentre of the raging Cauvery debate, JD(S) candidate M Srinivas won comfortably, with Congress’ Ravi Kumar at the second spot.
+However, the BJP upset JD(S)’ calculations in Hassan, where the saffron party candidate Preetham Gowda won by more than 13,000 votes.

 Former Congress chief minister S M Krishna’s defection to the BJP last year was the beginning of the party’s efforts to gain entry into the Old Mysore region.
 He is a Vokkaliga from Mandya district and seems to have helped the party in balancing perceptions that BJP is Lingayat-dominated.